Dispersive cavity-mediated quantum gate between driven dot-donor nuclear spins: Effective decoherence model

 with $\vec{a}$ expressed in spherical coordinates, $\vec{a}=|\vec{a}|\left(\cos(\phi)\sin(\theta),\sin(\phi)\sin(\theta),\cos(\theta)\right)$, and use this quantity as a measure for the accuracy of the introduced effective model.

 Figure~\ref{fig:average_fidelity_effective_model} shows the average infidelity, $1-\bar{F}$, for the coherent time evolution in black and the decoherent time evolution in green.
-In both cases the infidelity is far below $1\%$ for the considered time scale that exceed the gate time of the $\sqrt{i\mathrm{SWAP}}$ and $i\mathrm{SWAP}$ gate.
+In both cases the infidelity is far below $1\%$ for the considered timescale that exceeds the gate time of the $\sqrt{i\mathrm{SWAP}}$ and $i\mathrm{SWAP}$ gate.
 Therefore, we conclude that the effective decoherence model indeed reproduced the decoherence dynamics of the full system for initial states defined by $\rho_0$ on timescales relevant for this work reliably.